Aru va`en: A Keeping of the Troth

 A murmur passed through the hollow.

-Murn should not have been chosen.
-His bones were old.
+His bones were aged.
 His breath was rough.
 One winter had nearly taken him already, and the next was waiting.

 He grinned when the blind Gravane faced him.